 Dr. Swanson is a senior supervising Clinical Psychologist (PSY26599) and Clinical Director for the DBT Program at Clearwater.
 Since 2009, Dr. Swanson has specialized in DBT and trauma healing for adolescents, adults, and families.
 She has received intensive training in DBT Prolonged Exposure (DBT PE), which treats PTSD in adults and adolescents, as well as attachment-focused EMDR, an integrative trauma therapy developed by Laurel Parnell.
 She is a lead instructor for adult and multi-family DBT skills classes.
 She received her Ph.D. from the University of California, Berkeley and an M.A. in School Psychology from Teachers College.
 She completed her undergraduate degree in a joint program with Columbia University and Manhattan School of Music.
 Dr. Swanson brings a strong research background to her clinical work.
 Her original research has been published in the Journal of Child Psychology and Psychiatry and the Journal of Abnormal Child Psychology.
 Dr. Swanson is the mother of a middle-schooler and two elementary-aged twins.
 She currently supervises Sinclaire O’Grady, M.A., and Hannah Sabet, M.S., both doctoral-level graduate students.
+Dr. Swanson is dedicated to her own healing work for C-PTSD and medical/health adversities.
+She strives to bring sincerity, respect, collaboration, and humor to her work with clients.
 Dr. Swanson is not accepting new clients at this time.
-She is on a reduced work schedule until January 2024.
+She may have limited availability in Summer 2024.

 Hilary Ferris White, LCSW is a senior DBT clinician on the DBT team and affiliate of Clearwater.
 She specializes in adolescents, parenting work and family therapy.
 Hilary is involved in training the intern staff and is leads DBT skills class instructor for multi-family teen and younger teen (10-12 year olds) DBT skills classes, as well as an integrative DBT class for Binge Eating and Bulimia.
 She received her Masters in Social Work from Columbia University in New York where she was a member of the Dialectical Behavior Therapy Training Program in 2013.
 She trained for two years at an outpatient eating disorder clinic in Connecticut.
 She has also received intensive training in DBT Prolonged Exposure (DBT PE), which treats PTSD in adults and adolescents.
 Hilary graduated from the University of California, Santa Cruz with a Bachelor in Fine Arts and an emphasis in photography.
 She continues to love the arts.
 She has two young daughters and an Australian Shepherd, Juno, who is often at her feet while she works.
 Hilary sees clients out of her office near the Oakland/Piedmont border.
 If you are interested in working with Hilary you can email her directly at email@example.com or visit her website at https://www.hilaryferriswhite.com